JOURNIER

-The first step in the design process was to establish the visual identity of the company.
-I began by conducting an informal audit of existing travel brands to create a foundation from which I could develop a unique brand identity.
-This research also allowed me to reverse-engineer effective design strategies and identify trends that may resonate with target audiences.
-I surveyed more than a dozen companies, selecting six for more in-depth examination.
+The first step in the design process was to establish the company’s visual identity.
+I began by conducting an informal audit of existing travel brands to build a foundation for developing a unique brand direction.
+This research also helped me reverse-engineer effective design strategies and identify trends that resonate with target audiences.
+I surveyed more than a dozen companies and selected six for in-depth analysis.
+From this audit, I identified three key strategies that informed my design approach.

 #E57B25